-SECTION 8 – Other groups
+SECTION 10 – Other groups

-24 As far as applicable, the same rules of procedure for study groups in this resolution should also apply to other groups referred to in No. 209A of the ITU Convention and their meetings, for example with respect to the submission of contributions.
+10.1 As far as applicable, the same rules of procedure for study groups in this resolution should also apply to other groups referred to in Nos.
+209A and 209B of the Convention and their meetings, for example with respect to the submission of contributions.
 However, these groups shall not adopt Questions nor deal with Recommendations.

-SECTION 9 – Telecommunication Development Advisory Group
+SECTION 11 – Telecommunication Development Advisory Group

+(Editorial Note: Text of the provision below was modified using precise wording from Nos.
+215C – 215J of Article 17A – Telecommunication Development Advisory Group of the Convention.)

-25 In accordance with No. 215C of the ITU Convention, the Telecommunication Development Advisory Group (TDAG) shall be open to representatives of administrations of Member States and representatives of Sector Members of the ITU Telecommunication Development Sector (ITU-D) and to chairmen and vice-chairmen of the study groups and other groups.
-Its principal duties are to review priorities, programmes, operations, financial matters and strategies in ITU-D;
+11.1 In accordance with No. 215C of the Convention, TDAG shall be open to representatives of administrations of Member States and representatives of ITU-D Sector Members of and to chairmen and vice-chairmen of the study groups and other groups, and will act through the Director.

+According to Article 17A of the Convention its principal duties are:

+to review priorities, programmes, operations, financial matters and strategies in ITU-D;

-to review the implementation of the operational plan of the preceding period, progress in the implementation of the regional initiatives, priorities in the execution of those initiatives, the assigned resources and their linkage with the strategic and operational plans, in order to identify areas in which the Telecommunication Development Bureau (BDT) has not achieved or was not able to achieve the objectives laid down in that plan, so as to advise the Director of BDT on the necessary corrective measures; to review progress in the implementation of its work programme; to provide guidelines for the work of the study groups, recommending measures, inter alia, to foster and give effect to cooperation and coordination with the Radiocommunication Sector, the Telecommunication Standardization Sector and the General Secretariat, as well as with other relevant development and financial institutions.
+to review the implementation of the operational plan of the preceding period in order to identify areas in which BDT has not achieved or was not able to achieve the objectives laid down in that plan, and advise the Director BDT on the necessary corrective measures;

+to review progress in the implementation of the programme of work established under No. 209 of the Convention;

+to provide guidelines for the work of the study groups;

+, ;;to recommend measures, inter alia, to foster cooperation and coordination with the Radiocommunication Sector, the Telecommunication Standardization Sector and the General Secretariat, as well as with other relevant development and financial institutions;

+to prepare a report for the Director of BDT indicating action in respect of the above items.

+WTDC Resolution 24 also assigned to TDAG several specific matters between two consecutive WTDCs including among others review the relationship between the ITU-D objectives outlined in the strategic plan for the Union and the budgetary appropriations available for activities, particularly programmes and regional initiatives, with a view to recommending any measures necessary to ensure the efficient and effective delivery of the principal products and services (outputs) of the Sector; review the implementation of the rolling four-year operational plan for ITU-D and provide guidance to BDT on the elaboration of the draft ITU-D operational plan to be approved by the following ITU Council session, etc.

-26 A world telecommunication development conference shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
+11.2 A world telecommunication development conference shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
 The chairmen of ITU-D study groups are members of the TDAG bureau.

-27 In appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence and the need to promote gender balance in leadership positions and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.
+11.3 In accordance with WTDC Resolution 61 in appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence and the need to promote gender balance in leadership positions and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.

-28 The World Telecommunication Development Conference (WTDC) may assign temporary authority to TDAG to consider and act on matters specified by WTDC.
+11.4 WTDC may assign temporary authority to TDAG to consider and act on matters specified by WTDC.
 TDAG may consult with the Director on these matters, if necessary.
 WTDC should assure itself that the special functions entrusted to TDAG do not require financial expenses exceeding the ITU-D budget.
 The report on TDAG activity on the fulfilment of specific functions shall be submitted to the next WTDC.
 Such authority shall terminate when the following WTDC meets, although WTDC may decide to extend it for a designated period.